microbiomedata/ReadsQC/docs/index.rst

 This workflow utilizes the program “rqcfilter2” from BBTools to perform quality control on raw Illumina reads.
 The workflow performs quality trimming, artifact removal, linker trimming, adapter trimming, and spike-in removal (using BBDuk), and performs human/cat/dog/mouse/microbe removal (using BBMap).

+The following parameters are used for "rqcfilter2" in this the workflow
+ - qtrim=r     :  Quality-trim from right ends before mapping.
+ - trimq=0     :  Trim quality threshold.
+ - maxns=3     :  Reads with more Ns than this will be discarded.
+ - maq=3       :  Reads with average quality (before trimming) below this will be discarded.
+ - minlen=51   :  Reads shorter than this after trimming will be discarded.
+Pairs will be discarded only if both are shorter.
+ - mlf=0.33    :  Reads shorter than this fraction of original length after trimming will be discarded.
+ - phix=true   :  Remove reads containing phiX kmers.
+ - khist=true  :  Generate a kmer-frequency histogram of the output data.
+ - kapa=true   :  Remove and quantify kapa tag
+ - trimpolyg=5 :  Trim reads that start or end with a G polymer at least this long
+ - clumpify=true       :  Run clumpify; all deduplication flags require this.
+ - removehuman=true    :  Remove human reads via mapping.
+ - removedog=true      :  Remove dog reads via mapping.
+ - removecat=true      :  Remove cat reads via mapping.
+ - removemouse=true    :  Remove mouse reads via mapping.
+ - barcodefilter=false :  Disable improper barcodes filter
+ - chastityfilter=false:  Remove illumina reads failing chastity filter.
+ - trimfragadapter=true:  Trim all known Illumina adapter sequences, including TruSeq and Nextera.
+ - removemicrobes=true :  Remove common contaminant microbial reads via mapping, and place them in a separate file.

 Workflow Availability
 ---------------------